csiro-robotics/raycloudtools/README.md

 * Change into the `bin/` directory
 * Run `./raytest`

+## Development Container Setup (.devcontainer)

+This project provides a `.devcontainer` directory for consistent development environments.
+Using the devcontainer is optional, but recommended for a streamlined setup.
+Here's how to get started:

+1. **Install Docker:** You'll need Docker Desktop (or a similar Docker engine) installed on your machine.

+2. **Open in VS Code:**
+    * Open the project in VS Code.
+    * VS Code should automatically detect the `.devcontainer` folder and prompt you to "Reopen in Container".
+Click it.
+    * If you're not prompted, open the command palette (Ctrl+Shift+P or Cmd+Shift+P) and type "Remote-Containers: Reopen in Container".

+That's it!
+VS Code will handle building and running the development container for you.
+If you choose not to use the devcontainer, you will need to ensure your local environment matches the project's dependencies and requirements.

 ## Acknowledgements
 This research was supported by funding from CSIRO's Data61, Land and Water, Wine Australia, and the Department of Agriculture's Rural R&D for Profit program.
 The authors gratefully acknowledge the support of these groups, which has helped in making this library possible.